 Did Jesus drink water when He was fasting for 40 days?

 Matthew, Mark and Luke recorded the events surrounding Christ’s temptation in the wilderness.
-The three gospels report that Jesus had fasted for 40 days, and the temptation of Jesus that followed immediately after.
-Each one provides some details the others do not provide.
+The three gospels report that Jesus had fasted for 40 days, and then the temptation of Jesus followed immediately.
+Each gospel provides some common details and some unique details.

-Some have used this to say they are in disagreement, but a good trial lawyer would expect this to be the case.
-Each one saw something different and each one had a different focus in what he wrote.
+Consequently, some individuals have claimed that the three gospels are in disagreement, but a good trial lawyer would expect this to be the case.
+Each one reported different details as each one had a different focus in what he wrote.
 In a criminal trial, a trial lawyer would charge three witnesses with collusion if they reported the exact same thing.
 In fact, most trial lawyers are suspicious when all of the witnesses give the exact same information.
 It becomes obvious that their testimonies are coordinated.
 The beauty of the three gospels is that we get a fuller picture with Luke giving us the exact chronological sequence of events (Luke 1:3).
 Here is the picture the gospels give us.

 None of the gospels say anything about Jesus drinking water or sleeping, but they do report that Christ fasted or did not eat anything.
-There are no comments about drinking water.
-It appears that Jesus did drink water.
-Medical literature says a man or woman cannot live more than ten days without water, however, some individuals have lived 21 days without water.
+Even though there are no comments about Christ drinking water, it appears that Jesus did drink water.
+Medical experts state that the typical man or woman cannot live more than ten days without water, however, some individuals have lived 21 days without water.
 We can live much longer without food.

 What is wonderful about Jesus’ temptation by Satan is that He was tested and did not sin.